gvwilson/thirdbit/src/fiction/bear/index.md

 and even if they weren't,
 it was none of her business.

-She shaded her eyes again to look north toward the Blight.
+She shaded her eyes again to look bowwards toward the Blight.
 Its border was clear from this height: in the space of half a gallop, the rich green of Loghan's farms and forests was replaced by